-Looking ahead, we will continue to promote our zero-tolerance policy to modern slavery and human trafficking and embed environmental and social sustainability across our business activities.

-We also believe that every employee directly or indirectly working with Gucci has the right to receive a sufficient and proportionate salary taking into account the quantity and quality of their work and in every case to assure a free and dignified existence to himself and his family.
+Looking ahead, we will continue to promote our zero-tolerance policy vis-à-vis right to receive a sufficient and proportionate salary taking into account the quantity and quality of their work and in every case to assure a free and dignified existence to himself and his family.
 That is why both Kering and Gucci are committed to ensuring that workers are fairly compensated for their work and, to go beyond, are working with multi stakeholders around living wage transparency across the supply chain.